Mission Focus

 Direct: 972-941-4453

-NAMB partners with churches, local associations, and state conventions of the Southern Baptist Convention to share their Christian faith by planting new churches and providing compassion ministry.
-A former executive director of one of these state conventions sued NAMB alleging that NAMB influenced his termination.
-On April 24, 2019, the district court dismissed the case, concluding that the case would necessarily involve secular courts scrutinizing why a religious organization terminated its leader—a purely ecclesiastical matter secular courts are barred from addressing under the church autonomy doctrine.
-A panel of the U.S. Court of Appeals for the Fifth Circuit reversed that decision upon appeal.
+NAMB partners with Southern Baptist churches, local associations, and state conventions to share the Christian faith by caring for refugees, fighting human trafficking, supporting adoption/foster care, coordinating the response to natural disasters, and planting new churches.
+A former executive director of a state convention of Southern Baptist churches sued alleging that NAMB influenced his termination.
+The district court dismissed the case, concluding that the case would require secular courts to evaluate NAMB’s decision making regarding religious leadership—a purely religious matter that the First Amendment prevents secular courts from addressing.
+A panel of the U.S. Court of Appeals for the Fifth Circuit reversed that decision upon appeal and the U.S. Supreme Court denied cert, sending the case back to the district court, which concluded that it lacked jurisdiction to hear the case.

-The church autonomy doctrine protects the religious liberty of religious organizations and local churches by preventing courts from reviewing cases challenging how they structure themselves to pursue their religious mission.
-In this case, if secular courts can step in at any time to oversee how religious groups partner together, it could interfere with NAMB’s ability, and the ability of any local church, to carry out its mission of helping support churches to share the gospel, engage in compassion ministry, and plant new churches across North America.
+The church autonomy doctrine protects the religious liberty of religious organizations and local churches by preventing courts from considering a case challenging how they pursue their religious mission.
+In this case, NAMB cannot effectively carry out its mission of helping churches share the gospel, engage in compassion ministry, and plant new churches across North America if a court insists that it cooperate with those whom NAMB does not believe are able to effectively carry out that same mission.

 ###